Make your first attempt at the bar exam your last with Quimbee

 - Print out a copy of the NCBE’s MBE Subject Matter Outline.
 This outline lists every possible subject that might be tested on the MBE.
 Use it throughout your bar-prep course—when you feel comfortable with an area of law, check it off on the outline.
 Quimbee Outlines are keyed directly to the NCBE’s Subject Matter Outline, which makes Quimbee Outlines an outstanding tool for filling in any holes in your knowledge.

-- Delete social media apps from your phone.
+- Delete social-media apps from your phone.
 This tip may seem like a drastic measure for some people, but the bar exam is the most important test of your life.
 And you don’t want to have to take it twice.
 For the few months that you’re studying for the bar exam, you want to minimize all possible distractions.

 - Take breaks.
 Generally, you should try to take a break at least every hour while studying.
-You’ll get burned out quickly if you’re studying nonstop throughout the day.
+You’ll get burned-out quickly if you’re studying nonstop throughout the day.
 Keep most of your breaks short—only a minute or two—to give your brain the break you need without getting you offtrack.

-Quimbee’s Bar Review+ Course
+Quimbee’s Bar Review Course

-When you sign up for Quimbee Bar Review+, you’ll take multiple diagnostic practice exams made up of real, licensed MBE questions.
+Quimbee Bar Review, you’ll take a diagnostic practice exam made up of real, licensed MBE questions.
 Over the course of the program, you'll drill through MBE practice questions and review the answer explanations.
 And don't forget about the performance-statistics page.
 This page is a prescription of the most important topics for which the student has the least proficiency, and students can use it to remediate their knowledge by focusing on these topics in the final few days leading up to the exam.

 MBE Scores

 The MBE is scored on a scale ranging from 0 to 200.
 MBE scaled scores are calculated based on a process known as equating, in which MBE raw scores on the current examination are adjusted to account for differences in difficulty as compared with past examinations.
-For more information on this process, please see the NCBE’s website.
+For more information on this process, please see the

 MBE Test Dates